- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 At first glance, you might think you set this brewer up as pictured above and wait for the delicious cold brew to drip down, much like an automated machine.

 That’s what I assumed, but I was mistaken; the actual brewing takes place in the white brewing container, and the glass carafe only comes in at the end when the coffee needs someplace to call home.

-To understand how this system works, let’s first talk about what is included for $34.90:
+To understand how this system works, let’s first talk about what is included: